google/site-kit-wp/readme.txt

 * Update secondary CTAs across the plugin to have consistent styling.
 See [#7797](https://github.com/google/site-kit-wp/issues/7797).
 * Update the AdSense settings view to show the progress bar while AdSense information is being loaded.
 See [#7291](https://github.com/google/site-kit-wp/issues/7291).
 * Update banner notifications to have more space between title and description.
 See [#7280](https://github.com/google/site-kit-wp/issues/7280).
-* Link colour difference on Site Kit Widget to other widgets on WP Dashboard.
+* Update Site Kit Summary widget to inherit common link styles for consistency.
 See [#7139](https://github.com/google/site-kit-wp/issues/7139).
 * Address inconsistencies with punctuation in copy throughout the plugin.
 See [#6720](https://github.com/google/site-kit-wp/issues/6720).
 * Add contrast to the Admin Bar dropdown.
 See [#6659](https://github.com/google/site-kit-wp/issues/6659).
-* Fix different font sizes between settings view and edit screens.
+* Update font sizes between settings view and edit screens for consistency.
 See [#6477](https://github.com/google/site-kit-wp/issues/6477).
 * Improve the date legend in charts.
 See [#5830](https://github.com/google/site-kit-wp/issues/5830).
 * Add information about code/tag placement statuses to Site Health information.
 See [#5695](https://github.com/google/site-kit-wp/issues/5695).

 **Fixed**

-* Fix the Google Tag settings syncing problem.
-See [#8102](https://github.com/google/site-kit-wp/issues/8102).
-* Fix bug that occurs when previewing Customizer drafts.
+* Fix error when previewing Customizer drafts.
 See [#8077](https://github.com/google/site-kit-wp/issues/8077).
-* Update Analytics setup and settings to make sure we don't show duplicate errors.
+* Update Analytics setup and settings views to avoid showing duplicate errors.
 See [#7276](https://github.com/google/site-kit-wp/issues/7276).

 = 1.118.0 =